Posted on

 Adding Touchscreen Functionality to ESP32-S3 HMI

 ESP32 NORVI HMI is a powerful HMI resistive touch screen with an 800*480 resolution LCD display.
 It uses the ESP32-S3-WROOM-1-N4R8 module as the main control processor, with a dual-core 32-bit microprocessor, integrated WiFi and Bluetooth wireless functions, a main frequency of up to 240MHz, providing powerful performance and versatile applications, suitable for IoT application devices and other scenes.
+Let’s see how advanced Touchscreen Functionality works with ESP32 HMI.

 The module includes a 5.0-inch LCD display and a driver board.
 The display screen uses resistive touch technology.
 It supports a development environment such as Arduino IDE and is compatible with the LVGL graphics library.
 This enables developers to customize their UI interfaces and create interesting projects quickly and easily, greatly shortening the development cycle.